spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/windows.md

 sidebar_position: 35
 ---

-Palette supports the deployment of Microsoft Windows applications on Azure AKS clusters.
-For the Windows applications to work, Palette requires a Windows-based node pool.
-This section guides you on creating a Windows node pool within an existing AKS cluster and configuring your Windows application to be deployed to that node pool.
+Palette supports the deployment of Microsoft Windows applications on [Azure AKS clusters](../azure/create-azure-cluster.md).
+For the Windows applications to work, Palette requires a Windows-based node pool created within the cluster.
+This section guides you on creating a Windows node pool within an existing AKS cluster managed by Palette and configuring your Windows application to be deployed to that node pool.

 ## Prerequisites

 - An AKS cluster created as described in the [Create and Manage Azure AKS Cluster](./aks.md) guide.